10 Biggest Data Breaches That Affected U.S. Consumers

 145 million, between February and early March 2014

 Between late February and early March 2014, a hacker breached eBay using compromised employee log-in credentials.
 The hacker was able to gain access to encrypted passwords and personal information including names, email addresses, physical addresses, phone numbers, and dates of birth.
 There was no evidence that financial and credit card information was stolen during the data breach.

-Heartland Payment Systems has suffered a data breach twice in the past 10 years.
-The most significant occurred in 2008 when information on up to 100 million credit and debit cards were stolen.
-The company was breached again in 2013, this time 2,200 individuals may have had their personal information compromised when company hardware was stolen in a burglary.
-The compromised information may have included social security numbers and bank account information.
+Heartland Payment Systems has suffered a data breach twice since the 2000s.
+The most significant occurred in 2008 when information on up to 130 million credit and debit cards were stolen.
+The company was breached again in 2015.
+That time 2,200 individuals may have had their personal information compromised when company hardware was stolen in a burglary.
+The compromised information may have included Social Security numbers and bank account information.

 110 million, November 27 - December 15, 2013

 Between November 27 and December 15, 2013, Target suffered a data breach that affected up to 110 million people.
-As many as 40 million people had their credit and debit card accounts compromised beginning Black Friday weekend of 2013.
-Hackers gained access to customer names, credit or debit card number, the card’s expiration date, and the card’s security code.
+As many as 40 million people had their credit and debit card accounts compromised beginning the weekend of November 27, 2013.
+Hackers gained access to customer credit or debit card numbers, the card’s expiration dates, and the card’s security codes.
 An additional 70 million people had their names, mailing addresses, phone numbers, and email address stolen in the breach.
-According to the Washington Post, a hacker linked to the breach was caught and sentenced to 14 years in prison.

-In 2012, LinkedIn reported a data breach that exposed 6.5 million encrypted passwords.
-Several years later, in May 2016, a hacker claimed to have a file with 167 million of leaked login credentials for LinkedIn users, according to Fortune.
+In 2012, LinkedIn reported a data breach that exposed over 100 million encrypted passwords.
+Several years later, in May 2016, a hacker claimed to have a file of the leaked login credentials for LinkedIn users.
 After the data breach, LinkedIn invalidated the passwords for everyone who signed up prior to the breach and alerted individuals who needed to reset their passwords.